okviz/okviz.github.io/_docs/get-started/installation.md

 ---
 OKVIZ visuals (like any other custom visuals for Power BI) are wrapped as files with the ***.pbiviz*** extension.
 You cannot directly open .pbiviz files with Power BI.
 Instead, you must import them into your reports or install them in your organization marketplace by following one of the methods described below.

+Custom visuals may be disabled in your organization, [check your tenant settings](#enable-custom-visuals) to be sure.

 ## From a File